aws-samples/aws-modernization-with-sysdig/content/1-install/_index.md

       - Runtime Thread Detection in EKS
       - KSCM: Actionable Compliance and IaC Remediation

+3. Along with the Sysdig Agents, a **Kubernetes Admission Controller** will be deployed.
+This component is used to:
-3. The admission controller is used in this workshop to get the Kubernetes Audit logs from the EKS cluster.
+      - Get Kubernetes Audit logs from the EKS cluster.